questdb/dasher-fe/README.md

 This exercise is designed to mirror a realistic dev scenario.

-There is a NextJS app with a base page, and a view.
+There is a NextJS app with a base page, an API, and a view.

 The view is located at `localhost:3000/audit`.